iTwin/viewer/packages/apps/web-viewer-test/README.md

 # React Viewer Sample

 This app is an example of using the iTwin Viewer in a modularized React application.
 It is meant to be used as a development environment for the components in the packages in this monorepo.
 It is not intended to be used as a seed/starter application.
-You should use the [Create React App template](https://www.npmjs.com/package/@itwin/cra-template-web-viewer) to seed a new application.
+You should use the [iTwin Web Viewer Template](https://github.com/itwin/viewer/tree/main/packages/templates/web) to seed a new application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with [Vite](https://github.com/vitejs/vite).

 ## Configuration